protocolbuffers/protobuf/cmake/README.md

 If the *gmock* directory does not exist, and you do not want to build protobuf unit tests, you need to add *cmake* command argument `-Dprotobuf_BUILD_TESTS=OFF` to disable testing.

+To make a *Visual Studio* file for Visual Studio 15 2017, create the *Visual Studio* solution file above and edit the CmakeCache file.

+	C:Path\to\protobuf\cmake\build\solution\CMakeCache

+Then create the *Visual Studio* solution file again

 Compiling
 =========